olcolcolc/olcolcolc.github.io/README.md

 <li>
     <b><a href="https://github.com/olcolcolc/CakeCalcReactApp">CakeCalcReactApp</a> 🍰</b>
     </br>
 An application built on the foundation of my initial vanilla JavaScript project.
-This time, I refined and rewrote it using React.
+This time, I refined and rewrote it using React, collaborating with a UI designer.
     </br>
     <i><b>React, Expo, Typescript, Styled Components, Emotion, i18next</b></i><br>
 </li>